vanallenlab/EAC-multiome/README.md

 ## Patient ID to sample ID mapping

-In the original paper, for simplicity patients are referred to as P1 through P10.
-In the scripts/notebooks the patients are referred to using their sample ID.
+In the original paper, for simplicity patients are referred to as P1 through P13.
+In the scripts/notebooks the patients are referred to using their sample ID for patients sampled through snRNA+ATAC-seq.
 The mapping is provided below.
 | Patient ID             | Sample ID                  |
 |---------------------|--------------------------------|
 | P1   | CCG1153_4496262   |